jennings-isaac/Enrollment_Forecasting/README.md

 To run inference using new data with a **pretrained model**, follow these steps:

 ### Data Formatting
-First, the data must be formatted as:
+First, the data must be in a csv formatted with these columns:
 - TERM
 - CRN
 - SUBJECT